MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-troubleshooting.md

 3. Select **Roles**.
 4. Tenant VMs appear in a *saved* state.
 Once all Infrastructure VMs are running, right-click the tenant VMs and select **Start** to resume the VM.

-### I have deleted some VMs, but still see the VHD files on disk.
+### I've deleted some VMs, but still see the VHD files on disk.
 Is this behavior expected?
 Yes, this is expected behavior.
 It's designed this way because:

 * When you delete a VM, VHDs aren't deleted.
 Disks are separate resources in the resource group.
 * When a storage account gets deleted, the deletion is visible immediately through Azure Resource Manager, but the disks it may contain are still kept in storage until garbage collection runs.

-If you see "orphan" VHDs, it's important to know if they are part of the folder for a storage account that was deleted.
+If you see "orphan" VHDs, it's important to know if they're part of the folder for a storage account that was deleted.
 If the storage account wasn't deleted, it's normal that they're still there.

 You can read more about configuring the retention threshold and on-demand reclamation in [manage storage accounts](../operator/azure-stack-manage-storage-accounts.md).